nlpcl-lab/ted-talks-annotation/README.md

 # ted-talks-annotation

-Code and data for a paper "Computer Assisted Annotation of Tension Development in TED Talks through Crowdsourcing"
+This is a code for EMNLP-IJCNLP 2019 AnnoNLP Workshop Paper: "[Computer Assisted Annotation of Tension Development in TED Talks through Crowdsourcing](https://www.aclweb.org/anthology/D19-5906/)"

 ## Annotation Tool